WHY SHELTERS EUTHANIZE

 You might be asking yourself, what am I supposed to do about it?
 Let’s take a look at how some of our responsible friends are contributing to the cause.

 In recent years, Los Angeles passed a Mandatory Spay/Neuter law.
 This legislation requires that all pets be registered and spayed or neutered.
-The only legal way to keep an animal intact is to purchase a special permit, the proceeds of which go directly to a program providing low-cost spaying and neutering services to low income families.
+The only legal way to keep an animal intact is to purchase a special permit, the proceeds of which go directly to a program providing low-cost spaying and neutering services to low-income families.
 Additionally, to breed an intact dog, the owner must purchase a breeding license, and each household is only allowed one litter per calendar year.
 If there is a specific four-legged breed you adore, don’t underestimate the power of the internet search and absolutely try going through breed-specific rescue groups before seeking out a breeder.

 Making a Difference at Home

 The simplest way you can contribute to a solution rather than being part of the problem is to spay and neuter all of your dogs and cats.
 That’s a no-brainer, right?
 I wish.
 Only 10% of animals received by animal shelters are spayed or neutered.
 Want to do more?
-Spread the word, talk to your lawmakers, take action in your community —but at the very least, please take action in your own home.
+Spread the word, talk to your lawmakers, take action in your community—but at the very least, please take action in your own home.

 Finally and most importantly, RESCUE RESCUE RESCUE!!!
-DPA!adoptable dogs and so many other wonderful animals across the country are available and waiting to share their love and lives with your home.
+DPA! adoptable dogs and so many other wonderful animals across the country are available and waiting to share their love and lives with your home.
 Some people, like my ex, are afraid to adopt shelter animals because they are mistakenly afraid they will be less in control of temperament, qualities, and potential health and behavior issues of rescues than they will be of purchased dogs.
 However, the rescue and adoption processes (read How to Adopt a Dog) are designed to place carefully assessed animals in the right home based on compatibility, temperament, and needs.
 Some rescue dogs certainly require more energy, research, time, patience, and love than others while they learn and adapt, but the rewards are even greater and more precious.
-As someone who adopted a “special case”, I have learned, above all, hopelessness does not have to be a terminal condition.
+As someone who adopted a “special case”, I have learned, above all, that hopelessness does not have to be a terminal condition.